ipfs/go-ipld-cbor/README.md

 ## Status

-For new projects, prefer using the [cbor codec](https://github.com/ipld/go-ipld-prime/tree/master/codec/dagcbor) included with [go-ipld-prime](https://github.com/ipld/go-ipld-prime).
+This library **has alternatives available**: For new projects, prefer using the [cbor codec](https://github.com/ipld/go-ipld-prime/tree/master/codec/dagcbor) included with [go-ipld-prime](https://github.com/ipld/go-ipld-prime).

+This library is in **standby** mode.
+It works, but we recommend migrating to alternatives if possible.
+New features are unlikely to be added here.

 ## Lead Maintainer